Pressio/SHAW/docs/content/materialmodels.rst

 * PREM

-* custom material model.
+* custom material model

-| When you create an input file to run a simulation, you need to define a material model.
+.. block-danger:: No default choice is set.

-|    Note that the modular structure of the code allows for easily adding more models.
+		  When you create an input file for a simulation, you *need to* define a material model.

 ##################################